 The thermometer will beep when the meat reaches the desired temperature, and once again after you’ve let it rest for three minutes, as recommended by the USDA.
 It will also let you know if you’ve overcooked your meat by at least 10 degrees.

-We like the large grip on the probe and, therefore, the thin, super-sharp tip.
+We appreciate the large grip on the probe, as well as the thin, super-sharp tip.
 Our tests found the 40-inch cord long enough for the thermometer to safely rest on our counter while the probe was in the oven.
 We also liked how the display folded up for easier reading and storage.

 Instant-Read Digital Thermometer

-This compact digital instant-read thermometer performed well in our tests, giving accurate temperature readings in less than 10 seconds.
+This compact digital instant-read thermometer performed well in our tests, providing accurate temperature readings in under 10 seconds.

 It has a few tricks up its sleeve, like auto-off, seven selectable meat types, and doneness levels.
 It also speaks seven languages!
 It features an alarm to tell you when your meat is done.